 World's 'most dangerous' bird captured swimming to Australian beach

-A giant cassowary was captured swimming in the ocean and emerging onto the shores of Queensland, Australia.
+A giant bird was spotted swimming in the ocean before emerging onto the shores of Queensland, Australia, stunning beachgoers.

+The unusual sighting, on Oct.
+31 off Bingal Bay, shows the rare bird standing on the shore after a long swim.

+The cassowary, a flightless bird found in northeastern Australia and New Guinea, is often referred to as the most dangerous bird alive because of its powerful kicks.

 -